steinrue/diplo_locus/README.md

 ### Quick Guide
   <a id="quickLL">  </a>
-Indicating `likelihood` to the main CLI script would call `DiploLocus_likelihood.py`, which by itself is also fully functional (with `diplo_locus` package installed).
+Indicating `likelihood` to the main CLI tool or calling `DiploLocus-likelihood` directly can be used to compute likelihood of temporal data.
 In other words, the commands below are equivalent.

  ```shell
 DiploLocus likelihood
 DiploLocus-likelihood
  ````
- Running one of the above commands will show
+ Running one of the above commands will list the possible comman dline arguments:
  ```shell
 DiploLocus likelihood
 #usage: DiploLocus likelihood [-h] --u01 U01 [--u10 U10] --Ne NE [--gen_time GEN_TIME]